Who we are

 Maggie Cardelús

 Maggie is a Paris-based, American/Spanish artist and designer.
 Her work, comprised of wall pieces, sculpture, installations, performance, and video, has relied heavily on meticulous handcraft and a range of media to test and push the limits of personal or amateur photographs as uniquely complex image-objects and psychological and relational power nodes.
 Recent work has explored the layered histories of embroidery and printmaking, leading to a new body of work using mesh and paint.
-She works with Galleria Kaufmann Repetto (Milano), F2 (Madrid), and Galleria Nilufar (Milano), and her work is in numerous public and private collections.
+She works with F2 (Madrid), and Galleria Nilufar (Milano), and her work is in numerous public and private collections.

 After serving on the faculty at the Accademia di Belle Arti di Santagiulia (2008-2012) in Brescia, she moved to Paris in 2012, where she taught Drawing Concepts within the Media, Art, Technology department at the Parsons Paris New School.
 Maggie shifted away from the classroom in 2019 to focus on one-on-one teaching and portfolio development.